Absolutely Secret: Girl Torture: Cast

-Kiyoshi Komori
+Production

 Born about 1920, Kiyoshi Komori began directing in 1953, and concentrated on war films and comedies during the first decade of his career.
-He made his first pink film-- Japan Torture Punishment History—in 1964, and used torture as a central theme in his pink oeuvre from that point on.
+He made his first pink film—Japan Torture Punishment History—in 1964, and used torture as a central theme in his pink oeuvre from that point on.
 Absolutely Secret: Girl Torture, along with Snake Lust (1967) is one of Komori's most notorious works.
 He retired from filmmaking in the mid-1970s.

 Critical reception

 In their Japanese Cinema Encyclopedia: The Sex Films, the Weissers assert that the film was inspired by ero guro master, Teruo Ishii's Joys of Torture series.
 However the first entry in that series, Joys of Torture: Tokugawa History Women Punishment, opened in May 1968, the month after the premier of Absolutely Secret: Girl Torture.
 Of the film, the Weissers write, "This motion picture is sado-exploitation at its worst (best?)... long before Nikkatsu made it hip."
 They judge Komori's pink thriller Ten Years Of Evil to be a better film, and note, comparing Komori to two more prominent directors of the genre, "... don't expect the intricate plots usually associated with the similar Ishii productions, nor the exquisite cinematography of the Wakamatsu films."